 Why go to Barolo?
-Most people go to Barolo to sample the wine for which the village and municipality of the same name are famous.
-I did, of course, enjoy the wine, but what I really loved about Barolo was being immersed in the beautiful scenery everywhere I turned.
-Each morning, as I started my day, the first thing I saw were the Alps in the distance and a very clear view of Monviso; it is said that Paramount Pictures designed their logo based on this mountain.
+Most people go to Barolo to drink wine produced in its namesake appellation.
+I did enjoy the wine, but what I really loved the sense of place surrounded by vineyards.
+Each morning the first thing I saw were the Alps in the distance and Monviso—it is said that Paramount Pictures designed their logo based on this mountain.
 I’m not sure about that but it’s believable.

 But wait…Why Go To Barolo?

 Barolo is a small village located in the municipality of Barolo in the province of Cuneo, in the region of Piemonte (Piedmont), in far northwest Italy.
 To complicate it a bit further, it is located in the wine country referred to as the Langhe.
-It’s a UNESCO landscape region collectively referred to as Langhe – Roero – Monferrato.
-I spent five days there and I’m still confused.
-You can read more about it on Wine Pass, a lovely website which focuses exclusively on Piemonte and the wine country.
+It’s a UNESCO landscape and the region is collectively referred to as Langhe – Roero – Monferrato.

 Other reasons to go to Barolo

-Obviously, many people go to Barolo to drink wine, but you don’t need to be an oenophile to enjoy Barolo.
-If you appreciate beautiful landscapes, ancient castles, good food, and warm welcoming people, you will like Barolo and the surrounding wine country.
-The people of Piemonte are rumored to be a bit closed and not as friendly as in other regions of Italy.
+You don’t need to be a wine connoisseur to enjoy Barolo.
+If you appreciate beautiful landscapes, culture and good food, you will like Barolo.
+The people of Piemonte are rumored to be a bit aloof, and not as friendly as in other regions of Italy.
 That was not my experience–I found them to be lovely people with a great sense of humor and a ready smile.

 What to do in Barolo

 The Enoteca Regionale (wine cellar and tasting room) is also housed in the Falletti Castle.
 Here, you can sample wine from each of the eleven Barolo DOCG zones.
 DOCG is an Italian wine designation indicating the highest quality and strictest standards of production.
 In theory, you cannot get any better than a DOCG wine.
-Surprisingly the price for this tasting of excellent wines was very reasonable.
+Surprisingly the price for wine tastings was very reasonable.
+A few of the top wine villages are La Morra, Castiglione Falletto, Monforte d’Alba, and Serralunga d’Alba.

 Corkscrew Museum